grafana/agent/production/tanka/grafana-agent/v1/README.md

 - `scrapeInstanceKubernetes`: Default Prometheus instance config to scrape from Kubernetes.

-## Configure Loki
+## Configure Logs

-- `withLokiConfig(config)`: Creates a Loki config block to pass to the Agent.
+- `withLogsConfig(config)`: Creates a Logs config block to pass to the Agent.
-- `newLokiClient(client_config)`: Creates a new client configuration to pass to `withLokiClients`.
+- `newLogsClient(client_config)`: Creates a new client configuration to pass to `withLogsClients`.
-- `withLokiClients(clients)`: Add a set of clients to a Loki config block.
+- `withLogsClients(clients)`: Add a set of clients to a Logs config block.
-- `scrapeKubernetesLogs`: Default Loki config that collects logs from Kubernetes pods.
+- `scrapeKubernetesLogs`: Default Logs config that collects logs from Kubernetes pods.

 ## Configure Traces